G20: Members

-Current Leaders
+In September 2023, at the 18th G20 Summit, Indian PM Narendra Modi announced that the African Union has been included as a member of the G20, making it the 21st member.

+Member of head of state and head of government

 Member country data

-In addition to these 20 members, the chief executive officers of several other international forums and institutions participate in meetings of the G20.
+In addition to these 21 members, the chief executive officers of several other international forums and institutions participate in meetings of the G20.
 These include the managing director and Chairman of the International Monetary Fund, the President of the World Bank, the International Monetary and Financial Committee and the Chairman of the Development Assistance Committee.

-The G20's membership does not reflect exactly the 20 largest economies of the world in any given year; as the organization states:
+The G20's membership does not reflect exactly the 21 largest economies of the world in any given year; as the organization states:

 Role of Asian countries

 A 2011 report released by the Asian Development Bank (ADB) predicted that large Asian economies such as China and India would play a more important role in global economic governance in the future.
 The report claimed that the rise of emerging market economies heralded a new world order, in which the G20 would become the global economic steering committee.
 The ADB furthermore noted that Asian countries had led the global recovery following the late-2000s recession.
 It predicted that the region would have a greater presence on the global stage, shaping the G20's agenda for balanced and sustainable growth through strengthening intraregional trade and stimulating domestic demand.